-- Which degree of linkage to originator: Besides acting as servicer, Santander holds the accounts receiving the pool collections and holding the reserve fund (commingling risk).
+- " High degree of linkage to originator: Besides acting as servicer, Santander holds the accounts receiving the pool collections and holding the reserve fund (commingling risk).
 It is also the liquidity line provider.
 Different triggers have been put in place in the deal to protect it against the different risks derived from this strong linkage.
-This feature has been taken into account in our analysis as more fully explained in "Treatment of Concerns". - Exposure to real estate: around 17.85% of the portfolio is exposed to the Construction and Building sector (according to Moody's industry classification), and 5.6% correspond to loans granted to Real Estate Developers.
-This feature has been taken into account in

-- Moody's quantitative analysis as more fully explained in the "Treatment of Concerns" section. - We Complex Structure: the daily acquisition of new draw-downs of the securitised credit lines (until their maturity date) increase the structural complexity of the transaction.
-This feature has been taken into account in Moody's analysis as more fully explained in "Treatment of Concerns". - Interest rate risk: At closing, 84.25% of the pool balance consist of floating rate loans and 15.75% fixed rate loans, whereas the notes are floating liabilities.
+This feature has been taken into account in our analysis as more fully explained in "Treatment of Concerns". - Exposure to real estate: Around 14% of the portfolio is exposed to the Construction and Building sector (according to Moody's industry classification).
+This feature has been taken into account in Moody's quantitative analysis as more fully explained in the "Treatment of Concerns" section. - " Complex Structure: The daily acquisition of new draw-downs of the securitised credit lines (until their maturity date) increase the structural complexity of the transaction.
+This feature has been taken into account in Moody's analysis - as more fully explained in "Treatment of Concerns". - " Interest rate risk: 82.24% of the pool balance consist of floating rate loans and 17.76% fixed rate loans, whereas the notes are floating liabilities.
 Therefore, the structure is exposed to interest rate and basis risk as the transaction is not protected by an interest rate swap.
-This feature has been taken into account in our analysis as described in the section "Structure, Legal Aspects and Associated Risks". - " Bullet credits: around 40% of the portfolio is bullet.
-This risk was treated in Moody's quantitative analysis - as further explained in "Treatment of Concerns". - " Deferral of interest: The deferral of interest payments on each of series B benefits the repayment of series A, but increases the expected loss on it.
-The size of the reserve fund and the subordination address this potential deterioration on the expected loss. - Sovereign risk: As the euro area crisis continues, the rating of the structured finance notes remain exposed to the uncertainties of credit conditions in the general economy.
-The deteriorating creditworthiness of euro area sovereigns as well as the weakening credit profile of the global banking sector could negatively impact the ratings of the notes.
-On 26 June 2012 we lowered to A3 the Spanish country ceiling, which signifies the maximum rating that we will assign to a domestic issuer, including structured finance transactions backed by Spanish receivables.
-For more details please see Eurther Possible Downgrade.
+This feature has been taken into account in our analysis as described in the section "Structure, Legal Aspects and Associated Risks". - " Bullet credits: Around 46% of the portfolio is bullet (only 0.33% corresponds to standard loans).
+This risk was treated in Moody's quantitative analysis - as further explained in "Treatment of Concerns". - " Deferral of interest: The deferral of interest payments on series B is beneficial to the repayment of series A, but increases the expected loss on series B. The size of the reserve fund and the subordination address this potential deterioration on the expected loss. - Sovereign risk: On 26 June 2012 we lowered to A3 the Spanish country ceiling, which signifies the maximum rating that we will assign to a domestic issuer, including structured finance transactions backed by Spanish receivables.